The Master of Public Health (MPH) degree was developed to address the critical need for highly trained public health professionals.

 Application Deadlines and Updates (Full-time, On-Campus Program)

-Applications for Fall 2024 admission cycles are currently open.
+Applications for Fall admission cycles are no longer being accepted.
 The GRE is no longer a requirement for MPH admissions consideration.

 • January 5: Deadline to have a complete application submitted to be considered for available assistantships and other financial aid opportunities.